 The Walking Tour is an initiative through the Maine Credit Unions’ Campaign for Ending Hunger, a campaign which has raised more than $7.2million to help end hunger in Maine.
 Since it began, the Tour has covered more than 10,000 miles.

 Representatives from credit unions, food pantries, local Rotary chapters, colleges and the general public are expected to walk with Davis in each community.

 The Maine Credit Unions’ Campaign for Ending Hunger will make contributions to help end hunger at every Walk stop and visit.

-This is the only Ending Hunger Walk of its kind in the nation and received the top community-service award in the Credit Union Movement every year from 2002 through 2016.
+This is the only Ending Hunger Walk of its kind in the nation and received the top community-service award in the Credit Union Movement every year since 2002.